This is a list of notes I've compiled when came time to learn how to generate PDFs, and e-books with free, open-source software.

 Appended with the rest, to generate the PDF from a Markdown file, it'll look like this:

-pandoc --variable=geometry:a5paper filename.txt --pdf-engine=xelatex -o filename_export.pdf
+pandoc --variable=geometry:a5paper filename.txt --pdf-engine=tectonic -o filename_export.pdf

 If you're file is a .md, change the extension of your project file.